oven-sh/bun/docs/guides/http/proxy.md

 name: Send HTTP requests through a proxy with fetch()
 ---

 In Bun, `fetch` supports sending requests through an HTTP or HTTPS proxy.
-This is useful on corporate networks or you need to ensure a request is sent through a specific IP address.
+This is useful on corporate networks or when you need to ensure a request is sent through a specific IP address.

 ```ts
 await fetch("https://example.com", {